wp-plugins/textwise/readme.txt

 = Can the plugin be used along with other plugins? =

 While the plugin has been tested with different themes and plugins, we cannot guarantee that conflicts won't occur.
-We [encourage your feedback](http://www.semantichacker.com/forums/bugs) to help us improve the plugin.
+We [encourage your feedback](http://www.textwise.com/forums/bugs) to help us improve the plugin.

 == Changelog ==

+= 1.1.4 - July 2010 =
+* Added cURL fallback support for API requests

+= 1.1.3 - July 2010 =
+* Add warning/better handling for servers with `allow_url_fopen = Off`

 = 1.1.1 - July 2010 =
 * Support for WordPress 3.0 - Single and Multi-Site